 Burna Boy Accused of 'Damage Control' After Pausing L.A.
 Show to Show Support for Nigeria, Sudan

-• Nigerian singer Burna Boy has become a fresh topic of discussion online following his recent show in Los Angeles
+• Nigerian singer Burna Boy has become a fresh topic of discussion online following his recent show in Los Angeles, USA

-• In a viral clip, the No Sign of Weakness crooner was seen performing on a giant stage as he thrilled fun seekers with his energetic set
+• In a viral clip, the No Sign of Weakness crooner was seen performing on a giant stage as he thrilled fans with his energetic set

-• In the middle of the excitement, the singer paused to show solidarity with citizens of his home country, as well as those in Sudan and the Congo
+• In the middle of the performance, Burna Boy paused to show solidarity with his compatriots, as well as Sudan and the Congo

 Nigerian superstar Damini Ogulu, aka Burna Boy, sparked debate online after pausing his sold-out Los Angeles show to deliver a brief political message to African audiences around the world.

-Burna Boy faces backlash after halting L.A. show for political message
+Burna Boy faces backlash after halting his L.A. show to show support for Nigeria, Sudan, and Congo.

-Burna Boy sparks debate with onstage support for Nigeria and Sudan.
-Credit: @burnaboygram
+Burna Boy sparks debate after pausing his L.A. show to show support for the crises in Nigeria and Sudan.
+Photo credit: @burnaboygram

 Source: Instagram

-“Free Sudan, free Nigeria, because that’s what’s important to me,” he said, drawing loud cheers from parts of the crowd.
+“Free Sudan, free Nigeria, because that’s what’s important to me.”

 Read also